mickelson/attract/Layouts.md

    * trigger - Get/set the transition that triggers updates of this artwork.
      Can be set to `Transition.ToNewSelection` or `Transition.EndNavigation`.
      Default value is `Transition.ToNewSelection`.
+   * smooth - Get/set whether the image is to be smoothed.
+Default value can be configured in attract.cfg

 Member Functions: